Asset Tables are provided to allow you to establish pre-defined lists of common values for certain fields in order to standardize your data.

-To add values to Lookup Tables, navigate to Asset Management > Asset Tables.
+To add values to Asset Tables, navigate to Settings > Asset Management > Asset Tables.
 The tables will then be in the submenu.
-Choose the table that you would like to work with, and you will be presented with the list of current values with the “edit” or “delete” option, and an Add left hand menu option.
-The mechanics of maintaining these tables are the same for all Lookup Tables.
+Choose the table that you would like to work with, select "List" from the right quick menu under that table, and you will be presented with the list of current values with the “edit” or “delete” option, and an "Add" right quick menu option.
+The mechanics of maintaining these tables are the same for all Asset Tables.

 Asset Status can be used to describe whether the asset item is currently in use, available, reserved, undergoing maintenance, etc.